Sandra Bernhard: Personal life

-Public controversies
+Controversies

 In 1995, while serving as a guest panelist on the Comedy Central talk show Politically Incorrect, Bernhard became engaged in an argument with fellow panelist, conservative political commentator John Lofton.
-Bernhard then stood up and spat at Lofton and exclaimed, "If I had you, you’d be an abortion."
+Bernhard then stood up and spat at Lofton and exclaimed, "If I had you, you'd be an abortion."

 In August 2006, Bernhard served as the spokesperson in a commercial for Make-up Art Cosmetics (MAC).
 In the commercial, promoting PlushGlass lipgloss, she referred to someone who might not approve of her outspokenness as a "little freaked out, intimidated, frightened, right-wing Republican thin-lipped bitch."
 MAC edited the line from the commercial to avoid offending some of its customers.

 In September 2008, she warned vice-presidential candidate Sarah Palin that she would be gang-raped by her "big black brothers" if she visited Manhattan.
 Palin had a campaign stop planned in New York City at the time.

-In November 2020, during an interview with Mariah Carey, Naomi Campbell called out Bernhard for her comments about Carey and Black men in her 1998 comedy show I'm Still Here...
+In November 2020, during an interview with Mariah Carey, Naomi Campbell criticised Bernhard for her comments about Carey and Black men in her 1998 comedy show I'm Still Here...
 Damn It!
-In the show, Bernhard disparaged Carey's Black ancestry, saying "She's trying to backtrack on our asses by acting real nigger-ish there at the Royalton Hotel suite with Puff Daddy and all the greasy, chain-wearing Black men."
+In the show, Bernhard disparaged Carey's Black ancestry, saying "She's trying to backtrack on our asses by acting real ni****-ish there at the Royalton Hotel suite with Puff Daddy and all the greasy, chain-wearing Black men."